-If you have nodular lymphocyte predominant Hodgkin lymphoma (NLPHL), your doctor may suggest that you do not need to start treatment straight away.
+If you have nodular lymphocyte predominant Hodgkin lymphoma (NLPHL), your doctor may suggest you do not need to start chemotherapy straight away.

 Instead, you will have regular tests and appointments to monitor the lymphoma and check for signs that you need to start treatment.
 This is called watch and wait.
+It may also be called active surveillance or active monitoring.
 It is a way of delaying treatment until it is needed.

-- you had a small area of NLPHL that was completely removed by surgery or treated with radiotherapy
+- that was in a small area but was completely removed by surgery or treated with radiotherapy

-- you have NLPHL that has come back but you do not have any symptoms.
+- that has come back, but you do not have any symptoms.

 Sometimes people worry about delaying treatment.
 However, cancer treatments cause side effects.
-Some side effects may be long-term or start to affect your health years after treatment.
-Watch and wait means you can have treatment when it is needed and avoid the risk of side effects for as long as possible.
+Some side effects may be long term or start to affect your health years after treatment.
+Watch and wait means you can have treatment when you need it and avoid side effects for as long as possible.

-If you are worried about delaying treatment, here are some helpful tips from people who have experienced watch and wait:
+If you are worried about delaying treatment, here are some helpful tips:

 - Make sure you understand why watch and wait is recommended and what other treatment options there may be.
 If you have any concerns, talk to your doctor.

-- Think of your time without treatment as an opportunity to make the most of your quality of life.
-Use it to do things you enjoy, and to get as fit and healthy as you can.
-We have more information about maintaining a healthy lifestyle.
+- Think of your time without treatment as an opportunity to make the most of a good quality of life.
+Use it to do things you enjoy and to get as fit and healthy as you can.

 - Try to focus on the present rather than what might happen in the future.